Just want

 How you respond is always your choice.
 If you trust your friend or think it’s not on purpose, then you might want to talk to them directly.

-If you’re not sure, it may help to speak to someone outside the friendship.
-You could speak to an adult you trust, or even post anonymously on the message boards.
+If you’re not sure, it may help to speak to someone outside the friendship or an adult you trust.

 It can help to plan how you want to respond if someone starts to treat you badly.
 That could involve thinking about what you might want to say back, where to go for support if it happens, or ways you could cope afterwards.